larkintuckerllc/k8s-cka-tutorial/21-know-how-to-configure-network-policies/README.md

 Thinking about tiers as basically groupings of Pods, it is unsurprising that we use K8s labels and Namespaces to define these tiers.
 In this example, the tiers are defined by:

-* *Logic Tier*: Pods with namespace = production with a label key/value = network/production: true
+* *Logic Tier*: Pods with namespace: production with a label network/logic: true

+* *Data Tier*: Pods with namespace: production with a label network/data: true